 Like beets, Brussel sprouts are another vegetable that doesn’t often make the popular list.
 Once again the secret to making Brussel sprouts great is to mix them with the right ingredients.

-First, you’ll want to roast the vegeables.
+First, you’ll want to roast the vegetables.
 For the Brussel sprouts all you’ll need is a bit of olive oil and salt to taste.
-The squash however, will need olive oil, a drizzle of maple syrup and a dash of cinnamon.
+The squash, however, will need olive oil, a drizzle of maple syrup and a dash of cinnamon.
 Then once the roasting is complete this dish is assembled by combining the roasted veggies with pecans and cranberries.
 You can drizzle additional maple syrup within the mixture if you enjoy your dish extra sweet.
 The result will be the perfect balance of sweet and savory.

 This recipe is so sweet it might taste like a dessert but it could be the perfect addition to your Thanksgiving dinner.
 This casserole begins with a layer of mashed potatoes that are seasoned with butter, milk, cinnamon and brown sugar.
-Then, they’re topped off with mini marshmallows and a streusel made from butter, brown sugar, flour, cinnamon and pecans.
+Then, they’re topped off with mini marshmallows and a streusel made from butter, brown sugar, flour, cinnamon, and pecans.

 Sweet flavors aren’t for everyone, and that is okay!
 If you didn’t love the sweet potato casserole you’re bound to love this loaded mashed potato casserole recipe.

-Mashed potatoes are definitely my favorite side dish for any occasion.
+Mashed potatoes are my favorite side dish for any occasion.
 I like how creamy and savory they can be.
 Step it up a notch and make your mashed potatoes loaded with toppings such as shredded cheese, chopped chives and crumbled pieces of cooked bacon.
 It’ll be a crowd favorite for sure.

 Mashed potatoes are great whether its sweet potatoes or regular white potatoes, however, they are high in carbs.
 If you’re searching for a better low carb option but still want to enjoy the same creamy texture and inviting flavors then you will have to try serving this mashed carrots and turnips dish this Thanksgiving.